canonical/ubuntu-boards-documentation/how-to/raspberry-pi.rst

 .. [#RAM4] Desktop requires 4GB of RAM or more

-.. [#Noble.2] CM5 support is planned for the 24.04.2 point release
+.. [#Noble.3] CM5 support is now planned for the 24.04.3 point release

 Using the pre-installed server image